Soviet Space Art: Posters of Propaganda and Progress

-You can’t have an Astronomy and Art week without looking at some Soviet space posters!
-Here is a small selection of our favorites together with some tidbits about the beginnings of the Russian space program.
+Here is a small selection of our favorite Soviet space posters together with some tidbits about the beginnings of the Russian space program.

 The Road Is Open for Humans